Frequently Asked Questions: Dual Enrollment

 What is the cost?

-There will be no deduction on your CVCS bill and you will need to pay the college’s fees for the course.
-You will save hundreds of dollars at the college level as courses are often offered at a third of the price.
+There will be no deduction on your CVCS bill, and you will need to pay the college’s fees for the course.
+However, you will save hundreds of dollars at the college level as courses are often offered at a rate that is significantly lower than normal college tuition.

 Can I keep track of my student’s grades?

-To view grades for Dual-Enrollment you will need to work with the college.
+To view grades for Dual Enrollment you will need to work with the college.
 Policies may vary.
+However, once we receive the official grade from the college, we will enter it onto your student’s high school transcript.

 What if my student doesn’t like online school?

-Colleges often give a student a certain amount of time to drop a class; if the deadline is reached you may lose a portion or all of your money.
+Colleges often give a student a certain amount of time to drop a class; if the class is not dropped by the “drop” deadline, you may lose a portion or all of your money.

-How are the classes graded and how heavy is the workload?
+How are classes graded, and how heavy is the workload?

 The grading scale for college classes may vary from college to college.
 The assessment tools and work load will also vary; many schools use a point system throughout the course as opposed to a percentage grade.